dima666Sik/Desktop-Chat-Messenger/README.md

 ## Usage

 1. I would you recommended to clone my project from the GitHub.
-   <br> If u wanna do this please use this command:
+   <br> If you wanna do this, please use this command:

 ```md
 git clone https://github.com/dima666Sik/Desktop-Chat-Messenger.git
 ```

-2. To run this project you will need to install:
+2. To run this project, you will need to install:
     - JDK 11 or higher;
     - MySQL RDBMS.